holadepo/docs/astro/create-deployment.md

 ## Overview

-A Deployment on Astro is an instance of Astro Runtime that is powered by the core components of Apache Airflow including a metadata database, a Webserver, one or more Schedulers, and one or more Workers.
-Every Deployment is hosted on a single Astro Cluster, has an isolated set of resources, and operates with a dedicated Postgres metadata database.
+A Deployment on Astro is an instance of Astro Runtime that is powered by the core components of Apache Airflow.
+This includes: the Airflow Webserver, the Triggerer, a Postgres metadata database, one or more Schedulers, and one or more workers.
+Every Deployment is hosted on a single Astro Cluster with its own dedicated resources and you can customize it to meet the unique requirements of your Organization.
+Every Astro Cluster operates with a primary database that hosts the individual databases for each Deployment.

 ## Step 1: Select a Workspace